cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 for further discussion.

-Each encoding type ({{roadmap}}) accepts an arbitrary byte string and maps it to a pseudorandom point on the curve.
+Each encoding type ({{roadmap}}) accepts an arbitrary byte string and maps it to a point on the curve.
 Note, however, that directly evaluating the mappings of {{mappings}} produces an output that is distinguishable from random.